Asian shares fall as technology shares pull benchmarks lower

 But technology stocks have taken a hit from the announcement of tighter export controls on semiconductors and chip manufacturing equipment.
 The restrictions aim to limit China’s ability to get advanced computing chips, develop and maintain supercomputers, and make advanced semiconductors.

-On Wall Street, Qualcomm Inc. lost 5.2% and Broadcom Inc. dropped 5%.
+On Wall Street on Monday, Qualcomm Inc. lost 5.2% and Broadcom Inc. dropped 5%.
 Applied Materials shed 4.1% while Lam Research Corp. declined 6.4%.

 The benchmark S&P 500 fell 0.7%, closing at 3,612.39 and extending its losing streak to a fourth day.
 The Dow Jones Industrial Average lost 0.3% to 29,202.88 and the Nasdaq composite fell 1% to 10,542.10.
 The Russell 2000 fell 0.6% to 1,691.92.